What Are the Symptoms of Mesothelioma?

 Mesothelioma may not cause any symptoms until it is more advanced, and the tumor has grown enough to affect the tissues and organs near it.
 Symptoms also vary depending on where the tumor is located.

-The most common symptoms associated with pleural mesothelioma are shortness of breath, chest or lower back pain, dry and persistent cough and problems swallowing or the feeling of having something stuck in your throat.
+The most common symptoms associated with pleural mesothelioma are shortness of breath, pain in the side of the chest or lower back pain, dry and persistent cough and problems swallowing or the feeling of having something stuck in your throat.
 You may also experience swelling in your face and arms or unexplained weight loss.

 If the tumor is in the abdomen (peritoneum) symptoms include swelling and pain of the abdomen, constipation, nausea, vomiting and blockage of the small intestine.